Admentus64/Enhancement-Codes/Virtual Console - USA Patcher (README).txt

 - Patched games do not work with existing AR/Gecko codes, except for Dawn & Dusk.

-- Enable optional checkboxes to remap the D-Pad to their actual D-Pad button instead of the minimap, expand the memory from 4MB to 8MB for Ocarina of Time or apply the 12MB Fix for Majora's Mask.
-Both Redux patches automaticially force the Remap D-Pad (OoT and MM) and Expand Mememory (OoT) checkboxes.
+- Enable optional checkboxes to remap the D-Pad to their actual D-Pad button instead of the minimap, expand the memory by 4MB for Ocarina of Time and Majora's Mask.
+Both Redux patches automaticially force the Remap D-Pad (OoT and MM) and Expand Memory (OoT) checkboxes.
+Masked Quest also forces the Remap D-Pad checkbox.

-- Enabling the Expand Memory (OoT) or 12MB Fix (MM) checkboxes renders existing AR/Gecko Codes unusable.